Surprising Uses of Hydrogen Peroxide Around the House

 Removing blood stains

-Hydrogen peroxide is a chemical compound which is a kind of bleach.
+Hydrogen peroxide is a chemical compound that is a kind of bleach.
 It is used in brightening and bleaching objects.
-This can do wonders for stained white fabrics even those with blood stains.
+This can do wonders for stained white fabrics even those with bloodstains.
 Pour the hydrogen peroxide onto the stain and let it sit.
 Blot it out and then rinse it in cold water.

 Whiten your nails naturally